-The daily maintenance schedule for your chainsaw set forth in your STIHL Owner's Manual should be strictly followed.
+Additionally, the daily maintenance schedule for your chainsaw set forth in your STIHL Owner's Manual should be strictly followed.

-Store chainsaw in a dry and secure place and away from children.
-Before storing for longer than a few days, always empty the fuel tank.
+Store chainsaw in a dry place and away from children.
+Before storing for longer than a few days, always empty the fuel tank (see chapter "Storing the Machine" in this manual).